Hiding dementia?

 It can be very uncomfortable in the doctors examining room trying to tell the doctor about signs of dementia.
 In addition, your person with dementia may feel hurt, angry, or even betrayed by listening to you tell the doctor about their signs of dementia.

 Keep in mind your doctor needs to talk to the person with dementia.
 He needs them to answer the questions if possible.
 Please don’t answer the questions the doctor asks unless absolutely necessary.
 Often family members will answer the questions.
-Please keep in mind by not letting them answer the questions, you may be hiding dementia.
+Please keep in mind by not letting them answer the questions, you may be helping them hide dementia.

 Many families struggling with dementia do not know what type of dementia their loved one has.
 It can be difficult for a doctor to determine the type of dementia.
 The more pieces of the dementia puzzle he has, the easier it is to put together a diagnosis.

-Understanding the disease will help you provide the doctor with information he needs to better diagnose the type of dementia.
-It will also help you better manage the challenges of caring for someone with dementia.
-It will also help save you from some of the frustration of dealing with the disease.
+Understanding the disease will help you provide the doctor with information he needs to better diagnose the type of dementia, and help you better manage the challenges of caring for someone with dementia.
+Learn more on understanding dementia here.

 Conclusion